diovandi/PyUNO/README.md

 ## Credits

-Developed by Group 19 for FH-SWF.
+Developed by Group 19 for the Basics in Python course at FH-SWF.